Andreas Pereira: 2020–21 season: Loan to Lazio

 On 2 October 2020, Lazio announced the arrival of Pereira to the club on a season-long loan.
-On 1 November 2020, He scored his first Serie A goal in a 4–3 away win against Torino.
+On 1 November 2020, he scored his first Serie A goal in a 4–3 away win against Torino.

 2021–22 season: Loan to Flamengo

 On 20 August 2021, Pereira joined Flamengo on a one-year loan.
 The Brazilian club agreed to pay €1m for the loan.
-In the final of Copa Libertadores 2021, he made a decisive mistake that caused Flamengo to lose against Palmeiras, Pereira would later rectify his mistake in the Copa Libertadores final made in 2021 by claiming a Copa Libertadores medal in the 2022 season as well as adding the 2022 Copa do Brasil to wrap up his time at Flamengo.
+In the 2021 Copa Libertadores final, he made a decisive mistake that caused Flamengo to lose 2–1 against Palmeiras after extra time.
+Nevertheless, Pereira was awarded medals for Flamengo's victories in both the 2022 Copa Libertadores and the Copa do Brasil, despite departing the club early in the summer of that year.

 Fulham

 On 11 July 2022, Fulham announced the signing of Pereira on a four-year contract, for an undisclosed fee, understood to be worth £10m with add-ons.

 He made his debut for Fulham on 6 August, starting and playing 89 minutes in a 2–2 home draw against Liverpool.
-On 30 April, due to a broken ankle, Pereira played his last game of the season.
+Later that year, on 9 October, he netted his first goal in a 3–1 away defeat against West Ham United.
+On 30 April 2023, due to a broken ankle, Pereira played his last game of the season.
 On 2 May 2023, the club said he would have an operation on a broken ankle and was expected back "later in the year".
+On 29 August 2025, Fulham announced Pereira's departure after he had made 119 appearances for the club.

+Palmeiras

+In August 2025, Pereira returned to Brazil to join Palmeiras.
+On 21 September, he scored his first goals for the club by netting a brace in a 4–1 victory over Fortaleza.
+Later that year, he featured in the 2025 Copa Libertadores final which ended in a 1–0 defeat against his former club Flamengo.